January 14, 2022 at the Georgetown Recreation Center, 11:30 a.m. – 5:30 p.m.

 - If you have been diagnosed with or suspected of having COVID-19; cared for, lived with, or otherwise had close contact with individuals diagnosed or suspected of having COVID-19 symptoms; or experienced a fever, cough or shortness of breath, please wait at least 28 days after resolution of symptoms before attempting to donate blood.

-- Social distancing is strongly encouraged.
+- Masking and social distancing are strongly encouraged.
 Please maintain 6 feet of space between yourself and other donors.

 - Once the donation process has begun, the staff will step away to maintain at least a 6-foot distance, only approaching the donor as needed.